publishpress/PublishPress-Blocks/src/readme.txt

 = 2.5.7 =
  * Add: Separate pages for Settings and Default block settings
  * Fix: Alt attribute for img tag in Images Slider block
+ * Fix: Hide notification when asking for a review
  * Remove: Obsolete Translations page
  * Remove: AdvQueryControls component